Silic0nS0ldier/uf5-prototype/lib-gui/ui-base/vue-components/README.md

+Helpers for Vue.

 Integrating Web Components with Vue is fairly simple.

-1. Run web component define script.
+1. Run web components define script.
 2. Instruct Vue to treat our components as native elements, rather than Vue components.

-A package may not be required, but could provide an opportunity for ecosystem specific tailoring.
+This package is supplemental in nature, providing a more tailored experience for the Vue ecosystem.